Last updated on 21st November 2023

 But not all animations are “cartoony”.
-Many corporate businesses, from startups to Fortune 500s, take advantage of the versatility of animation to engage audiences, explain difficult or dry concepts, and increase sales.
+Many corporate businesses, from startups to Fortune 500s, work with a chosen animated video production company – they know that animation has the versatility to engage audiences, explain difficult or dry concepts, and increase sales.

 30 of the best corporate animation examples EVER!

 The first video on our list is a 30 second ad from Spotify.
 In just half a minute – and with no voiceover – this video expresses so much.

 We all know that tired “just-got-home-from-work” feeling, and the animated character in this video portrays it perfectly: close door, loosen tie, sigh, sit down, shoes off, relax.

 The beautiful animation also works hard to paint the picture of zen that music from Spotify can provide, transforming the character’s living room into a luscious green field with snow capped hills and the aurora borealis lights dancing in the night sky.